NORDIC STOCKS - Factors to watch on April 16

 ALFA LAVAL

-German industrial machinery and process engineering group GEA Group, a rival to Sweden's Alfa Laval, said it has agreed to sell its heat exchangers division with an enterprise value of about 1.3 billion euros ($1.8 billion) to private equity investor Triton.
+German industrial machinery and process engineering group GEA Group, a competitor of Sweden's Alfa Laval, said it has agreed to sell its heat exchangers division, with an enterprise value of about 1.3 billion euros ($1.8 billion), to private equity investor Triton.

-GEA also reported its first-quarter sales grew 6 percent organically to 951 million euros ($1.3 billion), and that it still expected full-year revenues to grow moderately.

 For more on the company, click on